daangn/autopprof/README.md

 memory utilization of the Go
 applications.
-If the resource utilization crosses the specified threshold for each type of resource, it will automatically profile the application (heap or cpu) and report the profiling results to the specific reporter (e.g. Slack).
+If the resource utilization crosses the specified threshold for each type of resource, the autopprof will automatically profile the application (heap or cpu) and report the profiling report to the specific reporter (e.g. Slack).

 ![profiling example](images/profiling_example.png)